entelognathus/stem-tetrapod-phylogeny/Phylogeny of Early Tetrapodomorpha_Character List.md

 > The plesiomorphic state is taken to be the absence of a sublingual rod as it is not found in any actinopterygians, or in porolepiforms.

+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 113. Opercular: present (0); absent (1)

 > Daeschler *et al*.
 (2006), Character 111; Long *et al*.
 (2006), Character 62; Swartz (2012), Character 139; Zhu *et al*.
 (2017), Character 113;  Clack *et al*.
 (2012), Character 14, Chen *et al*.
 (2018), Character 13; Cloutier *et al*.
 (2020), Character 113; Simões and Pierce (2021), Character 99; Clement *et al*.
 (2021), Character 113; Lu *et al*.
 (2012), Character 169; Choo *et al*.
 (2024), Character 113
+> - The coding of *Thursius* is "0"
+> - The coding of ZJYosteo is "?"

 114. Number of branchiostegal rays per side: more than one (0); one (1)